 \begin{example}[Injective Envelope of 5 Points] It is shown in \cite{Bandelt_Dress-cut_metrics} that the metric space $X=\{1,2,3,4,5\}$ with

-has the injective envelope depicted in Figure~\ref{fig:three-fin}(a), where one should think of the triple fin depicted there as the result of gluing three unit squares cut out the $\ell^1$ plane and glued together to overlap along the (filled-in) triangles with sides $[1,5]$, $[1,x]$ and $[x,5]$ for $x\in\{2,3,4\}$.
-Each of these triangular fins is, in fact the limit of a sequence of piecewise-$\ell^\infty$ cubings, resulting in a sequence of approximations for $\epsilon X$ of the form shown in Figure~\ref{fig:three-fin}(b). \end{example}
+has the injective envelope depicted in Figure~\ref{fig:three-fin}(a), where one should think of the triple fin depicted there as the result of gluing three unit squares cut out from the $\ell_1$ plane and glued together to overlap along the (filled-in) triangles with sides $[1,5]$, $[1,x]$ and $[x,5]$ for $x\in\{2,3,4\}$.
+Each of these triangular fins is, in fact the limit of a sequence of piecewise-$\ell_\infty$ cubings, resulting in a sequence of approximations for $\epsilon X$ of the form shown in Figure~\ref{fig:three-fin}(b). \end{example}

-While it is very possible that the class of limits of piecewise-$\ell^\infty$ cubings is still too narrow to exhaust all injective metric spaces, our results seem to suggest that the combinatorial structure of a cubing is nothing more than a set of explicit gluing instructions following which one could create a `big' injective space out of small, standardized pieces, namely: $\ell^\infty$-cubes.
-Thus, our results are nothing more than a glimpse of a combination theory for constructing `big' injective spaces out of `small'/`simple' ones.
+While it is very possible that the class of limits of piecewise-$\ell_\infty$ cubings is still too narrow to exhaust all injective metric spaces, our results seem to suggest that the combinatorial structure of a cubing is nothing more than a set of explicit gluing instructions following which one could create a `big' injective space out of small, standardized pieces, namely: $\ell_\infty$-cubes.
+Thus, we would like to hope that our results are merely a glimpse of a combination theory for constructing `big' injective spaces out of `small'/`simple' ones.
 This motivates the following question. \begin{question} Is there a combination theory for injective metric spaces?
 If two injective spaces are glued along a convex (injective?) subspace, when is the resulting space injective? \end{question} A well-developed combination theory should simplify the proofs of the existing results as well as contribute to the understanding of the problem of characterizing injective spaces in constructive terms.